akhan328/file-mover/README.md

 ## Reflection

 A great python script that solves an actual need, moving files from one location to another in bulk.
-Taught me automation in python and how to properly utilize it.
+Taught me automation in python and how to properly utilize it for my own needs.